Radon Program

 Promoting Radon Awareness

 The Kentucky Radon Program encourages continuous education on radon gas.
 Through education and increased awareness, health hazards caused by radon can be reduced.
 To support radon awareness, the Kentucky Radon Program hosts a radon poster and video contest for schools.
-Further information about the 2022-2023 Radon Poster and Video contests will be announced in Summer 2022.
 For questions, please contact Amber Ballinger.

 Radon Action Month 2024